KamilGlazer/GoSport/README.md

 <h1>GoSport - Social Platform for Athletes & Trainers 🏋️‍♂️🏃‍♀️</h1>

-<p>GoSport is a full-featured backend application for a social networking platform connecting athletes and trainers.
-Built with Spring Boot, it offers user registration, profiles, posts, comments, messaging, notifications, and trainer discovery based on location.</p>
+<p>GoSport is a full-featured application for a social networking platform connecting athletes and trainers.
+It offers user registration, profiles, posts, comments, messaging, notifications, and trainer discovery based on location.</p>

 ### ✨ Features